|

 dedicated to the culture, history, and experience of Arab Americans.
 Because of the Arab influence, store signs

-and billboards are common sights, particularly in east Dearborn along Warren Avenue.
+and billboards are common sights, particularly in east Dearborn along Warren

 Greektown

-center of Detroit's Greek community with history dating back to the
+Greektown is the traditional center of Detroit's Greek community with history

-boutiques, and small groceries remained.
+restaurants, coffee houses, boutiques, and small groceries remained.
+Today's Greektown

-Today's Greektown encompasses only a few blocks, but despite its size,
+encompasses only a few blocks, but despite its size, the district has become

-the district has become one of the most popular dining and entertainment
+one of the most popular dining and entertainment hotspots in the City.
+The recently built Greektown

-built Greektown Casino, one of Detroit's three primary Casinos, has attracted additional tourism
+Casino, one of Detroit's three primary Casinos,

-to the area, and its close proximity to the Theatre
+has attracted additional tourism to the area, and its close proximity to the Theatre District and Stadium District makes it a convenient

-Hamtramck (Polish)
+(Polish)

 Bordered generally by I-75,